This section explains how the Department's complaints procedure for Section 75 equality of opportunity and good relations issues works.

 The Department is fully committed to meeting its statutory obligations on the promotion of equality and good relations.
 The Department's Equality Scheme sets out the Department's plans for fulfilling those obligations and can be accessed in the following page:

-When a person believes that he/she has been directly affected by a failure of the Department to comply with the Equality Scheme he/she is free to make a complaint.
-The following paragraphs explain how to make a complaint and what you can expect from the Department in responding to your complaint.
+When a person believes that they have been directly affected by a failure of the Department to comply with the Equality Scheme they are free to make a complaint.
+The following paragraphs explain how to make a complaint and what can be expecte from the Department in responding to a complaint.